 Specific layers learn to retrieve image content (such as an animal’s shape or a car’s location).
 In contrast, others adapt to focus on textures such as the individual brushstrokes of an artist or the fractal patterns found in nature.

-The first function is called the ‘content cost’ function, and the second function is called the ‘style cost’ function.
+The first function is called the ‘content loss’ function, and the second function is called the ‘style loss’ function.
 By finding a transformation which optimizes both functions, the content and style can both be preserved during the transfer.
+If you want to know more about the specifics of the loss functions, check out my post about loss functions.

 The key innovation of the Gatys technique was that a CNN allowed these two concepts to be decoupled mathematically.